 Problem Description

-Given an integer n, return a string with n characters such that each character in such string occurs an odd number of times.
-The returned string must contain only lowercase English letters.
-If there are multiple valid strings, return any of them.
+Given an integer n, return a string with n characters such that each character in the string occurs an odd number of times.
+The string must consist only of lowercase English letters.
+If there are multiple valid answers, you can return any one of them.

 Key Insights